Sustainable and efficient production for Estonian plywood factory ESTPLY

 “Climate change has a significant impact on all of our daily lives, nature and business.
 Therefore, the types of materials used and what is produced is important.
 Wood is a renewable resource.
 Materials that cannot be used in the plywood production any longer can be re-used in heat production.
 Heat is needed to dry the veneer and press the plywood.
 We can use the residual heat to soak the logs and heat the production premises.
 This is a very effective solution that has the lowest possible environmental impact throughout the product’s life cycle.
 In cooperation with Adven, we have been able to complement each other, and we are certainly looking forward to the opportunity to expand our cooperation”, said Jukk, emphasising the importance of an environmentally sustainable vision.

 Adven produces steam for the plywood factory, making maximum use of the energy in the returned condensate.
-“Together with ESTPLY we consider green thinking to be important, and we are constantly working to reduce our carbon footprint”, said Kevin Vaher, Sales Director at Adven Baltic.
+Sustainability and reducing carbon footprint are the common keywords for both of the companies, Adven and Estply.

 Plywood production in Viruvere’s bright and spacious factory, with its brand-new production lines and technology, started in September of 2019.
 Estonian Plywoods’ annual production capacity reaches 55,000 m3.
 The capacity of the completed steam boiler plant is 7.5 MW, which allows production of 11 tonnes of steam per hour.
 The design of the plant allows for a flexible increase in capacity in the future.